 NOTE: NASS GES was discontinued in 2016 and replaced with a new system called the Crash Report Sampling System (CRSS).

-The 2016 data year is the first data collection year of CRSS.
-However, the 2016 estimates from CRSS are not comparable to 2015 and earlier year estimates from NASS GES.
+The 2016 data year was the first data collection year of CRSS.
+However, the 2016 and 2017 estimates from CRSS are not comparable to 2015 and earlier year estimates from NASS GES.